lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

     Default: ``member``.

 ``config.ldap.groupSearchByDn``
-    If set to true, rather than expecting the membership attribute to contain bare usernames, expect it to contain full user DNs.
+    By default, Gafaelfawr searches the ``config.ldap.groupMemberAttr`` attribute for the user's DN (formed by combining the username with ``config.ldap.userSearchAttr`` (as the attribute name for the first DN component containing the username) and ``config.ldap.userBaseDn`` (for the rest of the DN).
     This is the configuration used by most LDAP servers.
-    Construct the user DN by combining the username with the values of ``config.ldap.userSearchAttr`` (as the attribute name for the first DN component containing the username) and ``config.ldap.userBaseDn`` (for the rest of the DN).
-    If this is set, ``config.ldap.userBaseDn`` must also be set.
-    Default: ``false``, mostly for backward compatibility reasons.
+    If this option is set to false, the group tree is searched for the bare username instead.

 ``config.ldap.addUserGroup``
-    If set to ``true``, add an additional group to the user's group membership with a name equal to their username and a GID equal to their UID (provided they have a UID; if not, no group is added).
+    If set to true, add an additional group to the user's group membership with a name equal to their username and a GID equal to their UID (provided they have a UID; if not, no group is added).
     Use this in environments with user private groups that do not appear in LDAP.
     In order to safely use this option, the GIDs of regular groups must be disjoint from user UIDs so that the user's UID can safely be used as the GID of this synthetic group.
-    Default: ``false``.
+    Default: false.

 The name of each group will be taken from the ``cn`` attribute and the GID will be taken from the ``gidNumber`` attribute.